-Some areas of the country require the use of snow tires during Winter.
-Standard tires are of the all-season type and satisfy this requirement as indicated by the M+S designation on the tire sidewall.
+Some areas of the country require the use of snow tires during the winter.
+All season tires can be identified by the M+S designation on the tire sidewall.

 If you need snow tires, select tires equivalent in size and type to the original equipment tires.
 Use snow tires only in sets of four; failure to do so may adversely affect the safety and handling of your vehicle.